ismb/jemma/README.md

 * [The DAL adapter for JEMMA](https://github.com/ivangrimaldi/jemma.osgi.dal): it registers DAL services for JEMMA devices
 * [The DAL web APIs](https://github.com/ismb/it.ismb.pert.osgi.dal.web-apis)

+Take a look at [this wiki page](https://github.com/ismb/jemma/wiki/JEMMA-DAL-APIs-functions) to discover functionalities that can be exposed by JEMMA devices

 ## License

 The JEMMA code-base has been developed since 2010 by [Telecom Italia](http://www.telecomitalia.it/) which holds the Copyright on the original code base.